 Today, adopting new financial technologies does not require radical infrastructure transformation or significant investment.
 At low cost, businesses can adopt an easy payment process and enjoy the top-notch optimization that comes with it.

-By adapting some generic and industry-specific FinTech products, businesses can give their customers a more impressive purchasing experience, thus leading to a much better customer retention rate.
-A report that gives credence to this notion is the Global App Trends Report; it says that 18% of FinTech users return at day 7 and 12% at day 30 (compared to the all-verticals average of 15% and 8% for the same days).
+By adopting some generic and industry-specific FinTech products, businesses can give their customers a more impressive purchasing experience, thus leading to a much better customer retention rate.

 Beyond businesses, FinTech also has an impressive gamut of benefits for consumers.
 Let’s elucidate further on this.